act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 - The same `border` is used by all the visible text nodes of the [line rendering][rendered on a line] element that are not [descendants][descendant] in the [flat tree][] of a [semantic link][], otherwise `border` can not be a distinguishing factor.
 - The same `box-shadow` is used by all the visible text nodes of the [line rendering][rendered on a line] element that are not [descendants][descendant] in the [flat tree][] of a [semantic link][], otherwise `box-shadow` can not be a distinguishing factor.
 - The same text style is used by all the visible text nodes of the [line rendering][rendered on a line] element that are not [descendants][descendant] in the [flat tree][] of a [semantic link][], otherwise the [text style properties][] can not be a distinguishing factor.
+- This rule assumes there is no content (textual or otherwise) to indicate the presence of the link.
+If there is such content, the rule may fail while [Success Criterion 1.4.1 Use of Color](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color.html) might still be satisfied.
 - The perceived visual styling of elements is the result of CSS styling applied to those elements and inherited from their [ancestor][] elements.
 Through manipulation of the positioning and styles of other elements, including non inherited styles of [ancestor][] elements, an element may end up with a perceived distinguishable style not resulting from its own and inherited styling.
 In that case, this rule might fail while the [Success Criterion 1.4.1 Use of Color](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color.html) might still be satisfied.
 - This rule considers that [Success Criterion 1.4.1 Use of Color](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color.html) only applies if the elements have different hues as stated in the [Understanding Success Criterion 1.4.11: Non-text Contrast](https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast.html) document.
 If the hues are the same and saturation or lightness are not, this creates a difference in contrast, not in the perceived color and [Success Criterion 1.4.1 Use of Color](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color.html) does not apply.
 If [Success Criterion 1.4.1 Use of Color](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color.html) applies to elements that have the same hue but different saturation and lightness, this rule will be inapplicable while [Success Criterion 1.4.1 Use of Color](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color.html) may still fail.